 Shoes are among the most requested items families (especially children) answer when asked “ano ang gusto mong pasalubong?”
-No wonder you’ll find Nike Air Max, Skechers and other popular brands are among the treasure trove of goodies you’ll find once you open the newly-arrived package.
+No wonder you’ll find Nike Air Max, Skechers, and other popular brands are among the treasure trove of goodies you’ll find once you open the newly-arrived package.
 Certain shoe models are not sold locally so kids have their own bragging rights in school wearing these shoes.

-Canned goods and food stuff
+Canned goods and foodstuff

-Filipinos are generally resourceful group of people (see Jeeps converted to jeepneys or motorcycles converted to habal habal to extend their usefulness).
+Filipinos are generally a resourceful group of people (see Jeeps converted to jeepneys or motorcycles converted to habal habal to extend their usefulness).
 So it is not surprising that many of us are willing to ship items that are slightly defective and otherwise headed to the dumpsters.
 “This cassette player can still play music, though the forward button is broken.”
 “This toaster has a different AC plug but my neighbor in the Philippines who manages an appliance repair shop should be able to fix this”.